Kamirus/purescript-selda/guide/Custom.md

 To simply provide an SQL string use `(Col <<< Any <<< pure) ∷ ∀ s a.
 String → Col s a`

+#### Custom PG function

 But it is usually not enough to use raw Strings.
-Some expressions depend on others.
+Some expressions depend on others, meaning we would have to serialize each of them to a string, but some are `Foreign` query parameters not meant to be *stringified*.
+Thus we need the `ShowM` monad and `showCol` function (or any `showX` function returning `ShowM`) to make proper string representations for every `Col` expression *(returning a placeholder (e.g. "$7") and accumulating parameters in case of `Foreign` query parameter)*

-Consider the following PG specific function [`EXTRACT`](https://www.postgresql.org/docs/current/functions-datetime.html#FUNCTIONS-DATETIME-EXTRACT) that retrieves subfields from date/time values.
+Consider the following PG-specific function [`EXTRACT`](https://www.postgresql.org/docs/current/functions-datetime.html#FUNCTIONS-DATETIME-EXTRACT) that retrieves subfields from date/time values.

 We would like to encode it in selda.
-Its type would be `extract ∷ ∀ a s.
+Say we want its type to be `extract ∷ ∀ a s.
 String → Col s a → Col s Int`.

-*Please note it is possibe to write a more type-safe variant either by restricting `a` to a date type, or not allowing arbitrary strings as its first argument.
+***Please note** it is possibe to write a **more type-safe variant** either by restricting `a` to a date type or not allowing arbitrary strings as its first argument.
-But we want to keep it simple.*
+But we want to keep it simple.
+User can write a safer alternative by wrapping the function `extract` defined below.*

 Let's implement it: